MFlisar/changelog/README.md

 ### Advanced usage

+#### Custom layouts

-#### Using custom layouts - simply provide custom a custom renderer (very simply interface), derive it from the default `ChangelogRenderer` to only adjust small things.
+Simply provide custom a custom renderer (very simply interface), derive it from the default `ChangelogRenderer` to only adjust small things.

 ```java
 ChangelogBuilder builder = new ChangelogBuilder()